TimeToogo/Penumbra/README.md

 <a name="domainmodels"></a>Flexible domain models
 ==================================================
-**Storm aims to provide as little restriction to domain models as possible**
+**Penumbra aims to provide as little restriction to domain models as possible**
- - Storm natively supports: fields, getters/setters and even indexors or innvocation as entity properties.
+ - Penumbra natively supports: fields, getters/setters and even indexors or innvocation as entity properties.
- - Your entities can remain completely unaware of Storm: no base class, no annotations and no persistence logic.
+ - Your entities can remain completely unaware of Penumbra: no base class, no annotations and no persistence logic.
  - Transparent relationship loading and persisting.
  - Seamless identifying and non-identifying relationships between entities:
      - Required child entity - A `User` has a `Profile`